aysha321/Contact_list_app/README.md

 handleClear: A function to reset input fields after performing actions.

 Components/Home/Home.js :-
-contactList: Array of contacts to be displayed.
+Contact list: Array of contacts to be displayed.
 isLoading: Boolean indicating if contacts are being fetched.
 deleteContact: Function to delete a contact from the list.